Brighton & Hove Albion

 It had a walk-way through the middle called the chicken run; this started in the north east corner and ran through to the half way line.
 Goldstone Lane ran behind the full length of the east side and provided access to the house behind.
 The south stand was a all-seated covered stand.
 There was a walk way through the middle of the seats creating lower and upper sections.
 The lower section used to be a standing paddock and the upper section had wooden bench style seating with a dividing wooden wall.
 Due to a fire in the early eighties this stand was gutted and modernised with conventional plastic seats.
 However, the roof was saved and kept as a original feature. because this stand was not particularly steep, the roof sat not far above the top of the goal post.
 This was deceiving as the south stand was not as small as it seemed.

 When creating this piece I had to make sure it had that weather beaten look, being a seaside town the salt air corrodes most things.
 This was a old stadium both in design and age.
-Apart from from the north stand roof, it had seen very little re-development over the last 30 years so it was very important that the sense of decay and heritage was evident to give a realistic effect.
-I built this model after the Goldstone was demolished, and surprisingly found it very difficult getting detailed photographs of parts of the ground.
-I spent a lot of time on the decay aspect of this piece.
+Apart from the north stand roof, it had seen very little re-development over the last 30 years so it was very important that the sense of decay and heritage was evident to give a realistic effect.
+The model was built after the Goldstone was demolished, and surprisingly found it very difficult getting detailed photographs of parts of the ground.
+A lot of time was spent capturing the decay aspect of this piece.

-I am very pleased with outcome of this project, I had to overcome many obstacles and feel I gained valuable experience from building this model as it is one of my earliest pieces.
+Very satisfied with how this model, however it never seems to be totally finished.
+Having to overcome many obstacles, I feel I gained valuable experience from building this model as it is one of my earliest pieces.
 It’s accurate to it’s detail and remains a valued part of my portfolio.